|

 proved necessary.
 He told U.S. News and World Report: "You

+go in to win, and you go in to win decisively."
 In the early stages of the operation, Powell again demonstrated his ability

 to manage people and bureaucracies.
 As European and Middle Eastern troops